GOKOP/calculator/readme.md

 #### GNU Make

-You can also use a Windows version of GNU Make which you can get[here](http://gnuwin32.sourceforge.net/packages/make.htm)) You can get an up to date version of GCC (and Clang) [here](https://winlibs.com/).
+You can also use a Windows version of GNU Make which you can get [here](http://gnuwin32.sourceforge.net/packages/make.htm)) You can get an up to date version of GCC (and Clang) [here](https://winlibs.com/).
 Make sure that relevant binaries are in your `Path` and run: